Langley Park–Cheverly Line: History

 When the Takoma Langley Crossroads Transit Center opened on December 22, 2016, the F8 was rerouted, along with several other Metrobus, Ride On buses, Shuttle UM and TheBus routes, to serve the newly opened Transit Center.
 Route F8 would serve Bus Bay C.

+In 2018, WMATA proposed to reroute the F8 along 23rd Avenue in Lewisdale to replace Route R2 and discontinue service along Adelphi Road.
+This was proposed to streamline the R2 along Riggs Road.

 During the COVID-19 pandemic, route F8 was relegated to operate on its Saturday schedule beginning on March 16, 2020.
 However on March 18, 2020, the line was further reduced to operate on its Sunday schedule.
 Weekend service was also suspended beginning on March 21, 2020.
 On August 23, 2020, additional service was added to route F8 along with its weekend service being restored.

+On September 26, 2020, WMATA proposed to reduce the frequency of buses to every 60 minutes on the F8 due to low federal funding.
+Later in February 2021 during WMATA's FY2022 Budget crisis, WMATA proposed to eliminate the F8 beginning in January 2022.
+Subsequently on April 22, 2021, WMATA approved the FY2022 budget and received federal funding to avoid service cuts.

+On June 10, 2021, WMATA proposed to restore the line's pre-pandemic schedule as part of WMATA's Pandemic Recovery Plan.
 Full service was restored on September 5, 2021.

+Due to rising cases of the COVID-19 Omicron variant, the line was reduced to its Saturday service on weekdays beginning on January 10, 2022.
+Full weekday service resumed on February 7, 2022.

+In 2024 during WMATA's FY2024 Budget crisis, WMATA proposed to eliminate all F8 service.
+However on April 25, 2024, Metro’s Board of Directors approved a $4.8 billion capital and operating budget which avoided service cuts.